-- Each supervision spot of the service comes with its own unique risks and hazards.
-To minimise the possibility of children, educators or visitors being harmed anywhere in the service it may be necessary for certain spots to have a risk assessment completed and documented. - This will assist educators in being able to focus on supervising and interacting with children rather than dealing with hazard reduction during key supervision times. - The service will ensure that any area deemed 'high risk", based on the volume of children accessing it, the activities that happen in that zone or the number of 'near misses' that have occurred there, will have a designated risk assessment and accompanying management plan or strategy.
-This may be included as part of the service is daily indoor/outdoor safety check.
+- Each supervision area of the service comes with its own unique risks and hazards.
+To minimise the possibility of children, educators or visitors being harmed anywhere in the service it may be necessary for certain zoned supervision areas to have a risk assessment completed and documented. - This will assist educators in being able to focus on supervising and interacting with children rather than dealing with hazard reduction during key supervision times. - The service will ensure that any area deemed 'high risk", based on the volume of children accessing it, the activities that happen in that zone or the number of 'near misses' that have occurred there, will have a designated risk assessment and accompanying management plan or strategy.
+This may be included as part of the service daily indoor/outdoor safety checks for BSC/ASC/VC.